Retention of HR records

 What are HR records?

 HR records include a wide range of data relating to individuals working in an organisation, for example, pay or absence levels, hours worked and trade union agreements.
-This information may be stored in a variety of media, such as computer databases or paper files.
+This information may be stored in a variety of media such as paper files and, increasingly, on computer databases.

-However, as detailed below, a complex regulatory regime governs the length of time for which HR records should be stored.
+However, as detailed below, in the UK a complex regulatory regime governs the length of time for which HR records should be stored.

 Login or register for a free account to continue reading this factsheet and to learn about: